Controllability of Networked Sampled-data Systems: Sampled-data systems with special topologies

-Consider a networked sampled-data system with a directed circle topology, where the topology matrix is in form of:
+Consider a networked sampled-data system with a directed cycle topology, where the topology matrix is in form of:

 with $w_{1,N}\neq{0}$ and $w_{i,i-1}\neq{0}$.
-It can be learnt that only one external input added to an arbitrary node is enough for the controllability of the network topology.
-Without loss of generality, assume that the external input is added to the first node, i.e., $(W_{circle},\Delta)$ is controllable if $\Delta=\Delta_1$.
-For instance, a circle networked sampled-data system with five nodes is shown in Fig. \ref{fig:circle}, where only node $1$ is under control.
+It can be learned that only one external input added to an arbitrary node is enough for the controllability of the network topology.
+Without loss of generality, assume that the external input is added to the first node, i.e., $(W_{cycle},\Delta)$ is controllable if $\Delta=\Delta_1$.
+For instance, a cycle networked sampled-data system with five nodes is shown in Fig.\ref{fig:circle}, where only node $1$ is under control.

-The characteristic polynomial of $W_{circle}$ is
+The characteristic polynomial of $W_{cycle}$ is

 Denote $w_{1,N}\prod_{i=2}^N w_{i,i-1}$ by $\bar{w}$.
-Since $\bar{w}$ is a real number, the solutions of $|\lambda{I}_N-W_{circle}|=0$ are:
+Since $\bar{w}$ is a real number, the solutions of $|\lambda{I}_N-W_{cycle}|=0$ are:

-Therefore, $N$ eigenvalues of $W_{circle}$ are different from each other, i.e., all the Jordan blocks of $W_{circle}$ are one-dimensional.
-According to the result in Corollary \ref{coro1}, the following condition is derived and stated without proof.
+Therefore, $N$ eigenvalues of $W_{cycle}$ are different from each other, i.e., all the Jordan blocks of $W_{cycle}$ are one-dimensional.